Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Topological recursion and its applications

-If the respective generality conditions of Theorems \ref{thm:Xi-Family1} and \ref{thm:Xi-Family2} are satisfied (in which case the zeroes of $dx$ are simple and we are in the realm of the ordinary topological recursion), then those theorems say that we also have the projection property.
+If the respective generality conditions of Theorems \ref{thm:Xi-Family1} and \ref{thm:Xi-Family2} are satisfied (in which case the zeros of $dx$ are simple and we are in the realm of the ordinary topological recursion), then those theorems say that we also have the projection property.
 Thus in that case \cite{BS17} implies that topological recursion holds.

-If the generality conditions of Theorems \ref{thm:Xi-Family1} and \ref{thm:Xi-Family2} are not satisfied, we need to use the Bouchard-Eynard recursion.
+If the generality conditions of Theorems \ref{thm:Xi-Family1} and \ref{thm:Xi-Family2} are not satisfied (and, in particular, if the condition on the simplicity of zeros of $dx$ is not satisfied), we need to use the Bouchard-Eynard recursion.
 However, this case does not give rise to too many additional complications.
-In fact, the fact that the Bouchard-Eynard recursion holds for the case when the generality conditions are not satisfied straightforwardly follows from the statement that the ordinary topological recursion holds for all cases when the generality condition is satisfied.
-The proof of this is completely analogous to the proof of \cite[Proposition 2.1]{BDS}.
+In fact, the fact that the Bouchard-Eynard recursion holds for the case when the generality conditions are not satisfied follows from the statement that the ordinary topological recursion holds for all cases when the generality condition is satisfied (this situation is similar to~\cite[Proposition 2.1]{BDS}).

 Namely, consider the coefficients of the polynomials $P_i$, $R_i$ participating in the formulations of Theorems~\ref{thm:Family1TR} and~\ref{thm:Family2TR} as parameters of the corresponding families of the spectral curve data.
 The right hand side of~\eqref{eq:TRtoprove} depends analytically on these parameters.
 Besides, the two sides agree on an open dense subset of parameters satisfying generality condition.
 Therefore, it is sufficient to prove that the left hand side of~\eqref{eq:TRtoprove} depends also analytically on these parameters.
-Indeed, represent the residues in~\eqref{eq:BErec} as integrals over some contours.
-Then, let us fix these contours and vary the parameters entering integrals.
-It is proved in~\cite{BE13} that the result coincides with $\omega_{g,n}$.
-This implies that $\omega_{g,n}$ depends analytically in the parameters. \end{proof}
+But this follows from~\cite{BBCKS} which establishes the analyticity of topological/Bouchard-Eynard recursion differentials (where the understanding of the Bouchard-Eynard recursion includes the possible extra terms coming from the multiple poles mentioned in Remark~\ref{rem:multiple-poles}) under certain conditions which are satisfied in the present case (which is checked in~\cite[Section~6.3.1]{BBCKS}). \end{proof}

+\begin{remark} Note that the natural analytic assumptions are satisfied for all cases from Tables~\ref{tab:Hurw} and~\ref{tab:Hurw2}, and thus Theorems~\ref{thm:Family1TR} and~\ref{thm:Family2TR} respectively are applicable there.
+Let us also provide a couple of non-examples where the natural analytic assumptions are not satisfied in a not completely trivial way.
+For Family~I: